dj-park/dj-park.github.io/_posts/2022-1-17-PYNQ-PR-tutorial-1.md

 (or rightclick the block diagram and ***generate output products***.
 They are the same things).
 Therefore, to facilitate PR in PYNQ, we are kind of forced to create block diagram in Vivado.
-However, I don't think we are forced to use [Vivado Project Flow](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2020_2/ug909-vivado-partial-reconfiguration.pdf#page=73) to do PR.
+However, we are not forced to use [Vivado Project Flow](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2020_2/ug909-vivado-partial-reconfiguration.pdf#page=73) to do PR.
 In Project flow, we create "child implementation runs" and `launch_runs impl_1` does `update_design -black_box` and `lock_design -level routing`, etc under the hood.
 The tutorial above also does it in this manner.
-Apart from this method, how to explicitly generate static design with finer-grained commands will be elaborated in Part 2.
+But explicitly generating static design with finer-grained commands mentioned above also works.